ProninDenys/ProninDenys/README.md

   - **Open Source Projects:** Contributing to open source projects related to web development and front-end technologies.
   - **Web Development Projects:** Collaborating on innovative web development projects that involve HTML, CSS, JavaScript.

 ⚡  Feel free to reach out if you have any questions or if you just want to connect!
-I'm always open to discussing new ideas, collaborating on projects.
+I'm always open to discussing new ideas and collaborating on projects.

 ### Skills